Natural Ways to Get Rid of Mold and Mildew

 Bleach is very effective and is perfect for glass, tile, counters etc. Bleach will remove color, so DO NOT use it on delicate fabric and ALWAYS test in an inconspicuous place first.
 It is also best to use bleach in a ventilated area.

-The easiest method is to use a clean spray bottle and mix:
+The easiest method is to use a clean spray bottle and mix ingredients:

 - 1/2 cup Bleach

-Warning: DON'T MIX bleach with ANY other cleaning product unless the manufacturer specifically allows for its use.
+Warning: D0 Not MIX bleach with ANY other cleaning product unless the manufacturer specifically allows for its use.
 Bleach can react chemically when combined with other cleaning products and produce toxic gases.
 Always rinse surfaces completely in between using different cleaning products.

-- Allow the cleaner to sit for 5 minutes.
+- Allow it to sit for 5 minutes.

 - Wipe down lightly with a cleaning rag.

 Preventing Mold and Mildew from Coming Back

 Clean and Disinfect Regularly

 Keep poorly ventilated areas like bathrooms, closets, basement, etc., as clean as possible and disinfect regularly.
 You can keep the vinegar/water spray bottle in the shower and spray after each use (provided you do not have marble or natural stone).
 This will inhibit mold growth.